Han Hyo-joo: 2016–present: Television comeback and American advancement

 In 2021, Han acted as a member of a counter-terrorist squad in the apocalyptic thriller drama Happiness, starring opposite Park Hyung-sik.
 Directed by Ahn Gil-ho, the drama depicted class discrimination, conflicting human desires and the struggle for survival amongst a group of house-owners in an apartment in Korea due to a mysterious virus outbreak that threatens the livelihood of the inhabitants in a city.

 In 2022, Han starred alongside Kang Ha-neul and Lee Kwang-soo in The Pirates: The Last Royal Treasure, the sequel to the 2014 blockbuster The Pirates.
 She played the role of Hae-rang, the captain of the pirate ship.
 The film marks her return to Korean cinema after 4 years since Illang: The Wolf Brigade.
-In October, Han made a special appearance in the film 20th Century Girl, playing the adult version of Kim Yoo-jung's character.
+In October, Han made a special appearance in the film 20th Century Girl, playing the adult version of Kim You-jung's character.

 In 2023, Hyo-joo starred in the Disney+ series Moving alongside a star-studded ensemble cast of Ryu Seung-ryong, Zo In-sung, Cha Tae-hyun, Ryoo Seung-bum, Kim Sung-kyun, Lee Jung-ha, Go Youn-jung, and Kim Do-hoon.
 The drama premiered on August 9, 2023.
 In November 2023, Han was named the first ever winner of the Best Actress award in the Series Category at the 59th Grand Bell Awards for her role in Moving.

 In 2024, she starred in her second Disney+ series Blood Free alongside Ju Ji-hoon, a sci-fi thriller series where she took on the role of a CEO of a biotechnology company that produces artificially cultured meat.

 In 2025, she is appearing in her third Japanese-language project, Romantics Anonymous alongside Shun Oguri.
-This remake of the French romantic comedy film Les Émotifs Anonymes is due to be released on Netflix on October 16, 2025 after its premiere at 30th Busan International Film Festival.
+This remake of the French romantic comedy film Les Émotifs Anonymes was released on Netflix on October 16, 2025, following its premiere at 30th Busan International Film Festival.
 Han also served on the seven members Competition jury at the Busan International Film Festival in September.